mezcel/plantid-Bootstrap/README.md

 ### Edit and Run Script:
 Github has the most up to date version.
 The other versions are sandboxes for anyone who want to tinker with the code.

+The Github version is up to date and works as intended.

+> These demos are old and contain the old bugs.
+But it is responsive.
+It just doesn't yield the correct Query
 * [Codeply](https://www.codeply.com/view/1JXIluLDW5)
 * [Codepen](https://codepen.io/mezcel/pen/gRrjXP/)